JetBrains/compose-multiplatform/examples/graphics-2d/README.md

-# Falling Balls game
+# Graphics2D

-Game can run on Android, iOS, desktop or in a browser.
+Example can run on Android, iOS, desktop or in a browser.

 ## Setting up your development environment